library(mpbr)

 is the most common way of dealing with mixed genotype.
 In this package,

-we use the phase_mixed_genotypes()
+we use the phase_mixed_genotypes() to phase the mixed

 genotypes based on their allelic depth (AD) and the total allele count